-On the day I realized my kid is not like me, I could tell by the look in my daughter’s eyes that I’d breached a moral line.
+When I realized my kid was not like me, I could tell by the look in my daughter’s eyes that I’d breached a moral line.

 My loving and kind-hearted daughter had been dealing with teasing and bullying all year.
-We’d been struggling to get the school and specific teachers to react in any sort of fashion that could make us feel like they cared.
+We’d been struggling to get the school and specific teachers to react in any way that could make us feel like they cared.
 I’d become even more jaded as the months rolled by, and the teasing continued.

 As I looked down at her while we were walking home, my face softened.
-Here was this lovely empathetic little soul who only ever wanted to make sure everyone was happy and included.
+Here was this lovely, empathetic little soul who only wanted to ensure everyone was happy and included.
 She didn’t deserve to be picked on because she played with the “different” child in her classroom.
 She didn’t deserve to be poked and laughed at because of how easily they could make her cry.
-But somehow she remained this soft, sweet girl she’d always been, making a birthday card for the teacher who’d repeatedly made her feel like she was to blame for her own bullying.
+But somehow, she remained this soft, sweet girl she’d always been, making a birthday card for the teacher who’d repeatedly made her feel like she was to blame for being bullied.

-My response was to get angry, get my back up, retaliate.
+My response was to get angry, get my back up, and retaliate.
 My full mama bear mode was unleashed.
 But I also knew that this was my personality.
-I am guarded, I’m careful, and I don’t trust people.
+I am guarded and careful and don’t trust people.
 I had a lot to learn from my little girl.

 We are different, and that’s okay.

-So often we as parents are consumed with worry about how we are raising our children to perform.
-Are they getting good grades, are they making the right decisions for their high school classes, do they have productive hobbies, will they be successful, make money, find a partner we can stand to be around.
+So often, we parents worry about how we raise our children to perform.
+Are they getting good grades?
+Are they making the right decisions for their high school classes?
+Do they have productive hobbies?
+Will they be successful, make money, and find a partner we can stand to be around?

 It’s so easy to forget that kindness and empathy are the most human qualities we can possess.
 Altruism is how we survived as a species and flourished throughout millennia.
 We are tribal animals.
-We succeed by extending a hand and caring for those around us.
+We succeed by extending our hands and caring for those around us.

-I was so caught up in trying to make sure that the teachers were held accountable that I neglected to recognize the power of kindness and empathy that my daughter so naturally spread to others.
+I was so caught up in ensuring the teachers were held accountable that I neglected to recognize the power of kindness and empathy that my daughter so naturally spread to others.
 Her bullies weren’t making this teacher birthday cards.
-And what better way to show to that authority figure the true nature of my little girl and how she so clearly just wants everyone to be happy and get along?
+And what better way to show that authority figure the true nature of my little girl and how she so clearly wants everyone to be happy and get along?

 Recognizing that my child and I are so different is a precious gift.
-Learning that I can turn to her as an example of compassionate humanity made me soften myself, chip away at those hardened edges that had built up in reaction to pain that I couldn’t control.
+Learning that I could turn to her as an example of compassionate humanity made me soften myself and chip away at those hardened edges that had built up in reaction to the pain I couldn’t control.